 True Innovation Takes the Long View

 There are many occasions when the vision is in place, the idea has been conceived, and yet the innovation takes longer than expected to get off the ground.
-True innovators, however, are willing to take the long view.
+True innovators, however, will take the long view.
 They look at all the factors in the equation: how long it's going to take to create a new product or service, how long it will take to mass-produce it or teach others to create it, and how long it will take to make it a reality.
 The basis of why the law of patience is important.

-They're willing to go the distance and wait for innovation to happen, even when it would be easier to throw in the towel and start over with something else.
+They're willing to go the distance and wait for innovation, even when it would be easier to throw in the towel and start with something else.

-In a society that sees new innovations with every passing day, it can be difficult to embrace this key principle of innovation.
+In a society that sees new innovations with every passing day, it's difficult to embrace this key principle of innovation.
 What most people don't see, however, is all the effort that goes on behind the scenes.
 Innovation takes time.
 Killer innovation takes even more time.
 When you commit to innovation, stick with it!
 It could be the best thing you ever do for your company.

 Want to learn more about sticking to your innovation principles or implementing a new program of innovation within your company?
-Contact me today.
+Check out Techtrend.